Tax Assessor Martin Lynch: Hours Wednesdays from 3:30 p.m. to 4:30 p.m. (732) 657-4161

 $250 Property Tax Deduction for Veterans or Surviving Spouses

-TO QUALIFY, you must be an honorably discharged US Armed Forces war veteran, or the unmarried surviving spouse of such a war veteran or the surviving spouse of a serviceperson who served in time of war and died while on active duty.
+TO QUALIFY, you must be an honorably discharged US Armed Forces veteran, or the unmarried surviving spouse of such a veteran or the surviving spouse of a serviceperson who died while on active duty.

 You must be a property owner and a legal resident of New Jersey and, where applicable, prove that the deceased veteran or serviceperson was a legal resident of New Jersey.